 Looking at Everything as if for the First Time

-ESTPs love hands-on activities, and their children aren’t left wanting for someone to play catch with, or to help them build a model for school.
+Entrepreneurs love hands-on activities, and their children aren’t left wanting for someone to play catch with, or to help them build a model for school.
 Sports, hiking, and other practical, hands-on hobbies are all welcomed and encouraged.
-At the same time, given their aversion to rules and schedules themselves, ESTPs aren’t likely to forcibly enter their children into all manner of clubs and teams.
+At the same time, given their aversion to rules and schedules themselves, Entrepreneurs aren’t likely to forcibly enter their children into all manner of clubs and teams.
 If their kids want to play softball, great – if not, well, they’ll just find something else to do.

-ESTPs give their children freedom, encourage them to use their own judgment (especially with the minor stuff), and to follow their hearts – to heck with what other people think.
-ESTP personalities keep a close enough eye on their kids, using that knack for picking up on even the slightest changes in others’ moods and habits, that they can step in with extra guidance when things start to go wrong.
+Entrepreneurs give their children freedom, encourage them to use their own judgment (especially with the minor stuff), and to follow their hearts – to heck with what other people think.
+Entrepreneur personalities keep a close enough eye on their kids, using that knack for picking up on even the slightest changes in others’ moods and habits, that they can step in with extra guidance when things start to go wrong.

 We Are All Apprentices in a Craft Where No One Is Master